Rutland, Ohio: Education

 Public education in the village of Rutland is provided by the Meigs Local School District.
-Campuses serving the village include Meigs Primary School (Grades K-2), Meigs Intermediate School (Grades 3–5), Meigs Middle School (Grades 6–8), and Meigs High School (Grades 9-12).
+Campuses serving the village include Meigs Primary School (Grades K-2), Meigs Intermediate School (Grades 3–5), Meigs Middle School (Grades 6–8), and Meigs High School (Grades 9–12).
+More importantly, Rutland High School was the home of the Rutland Red Devils prior to consolidation.
+The football team was known as the "Yanks of Football".

 Government

-Citizens in the village of Rutland quadrennially elect a Mayor and a six-member Village Council, with staggered terms.
+Citizens in the village of Rutland quadrennially elect a mayor and a six-member Village Council, with staggered terms.
 The Mayor serves as the chief executive officer of the municipality, oversees its daily operations and services and enforces the by-laws and ordinances of the municipality.
 In addition, the Mayor presides over meetings of the Village Council as well as Mayor's Court.

 The Village Council acts as the legislative authority of the municipality and is responsible for considering for approval the annual municipal budget, the appointment and removal of village officers and employees and contractual agreements; conducts oversight on the expenditure of public funds and passes legislation, such as ordinances and resolutions.